Establishing a New Agreement

 - Approval and Signature — When the draft has been agreed upon by both sides, the International Partnership Administrator will print two original copies of the agreement and obtain the appropriate signatures.
 Per OP 34.28, all international academic agreements must be signed by the Vice Provost for International Affairs to be considered valid.
 Additional signatures will be required based on the scope of the agreement.

 - Agreement Evaluation and Renewal — Under normal circumstances, the Office of International Affairs will initiate the renewal process for international academic agreements six months prior to the expiration of the agreement.
-The International Partnership Administrator will email the initiating faculty/department/college the OIA Partnership Renewal Form.
-Faculty will complete the form and return to OIA.
+The International Partnership Administrator will initiate the web form and identify the appropriate faculty or staff member.
+Faculty/staff will complete the form and return to OIA via SharePoint.
 Afterwards, the International Partnership Administrator will process the agreement for renewal or termination.

 For more information, please contact: